-- Hypersensitivity to active substance, or to any of the excipients listed in 6.1. - 2nd and 3rd trimester of pregnancy (see section 4.4 and 4.6). - Severe hepatic impairment. - The concomitant use of Losartan with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR < 60 ml/min/1.73 m2) (see sections 4.5 and 5.1).
+- Hypersensitivity to active substance, or to any of the excipients listed in sections 4.4 and 6.1. - 2nd and 3rd trimester of pregnancy (see section 4.4 and 4.6). - Severe hepatic impairment. - The concomitant use of Losartan with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR < 60 ml/min/1.73 m) (see sections 4.5 and 5.1).